 Children with SEND will follow the Early Years Foundation Stage and National Curriculum.
-It will be differentiated and adapted as necessary to meet the child’s needs.
+It will be adapted as necessary to meet the child’s needs.
 Where a child is able, they will be assessed using the standardised national assessment systems.
 In Year 6, an application will be made for adjustments to the assessment materials if this is appropriate.
 If a child meets the criteria for disapplication, parents will be consulted and an application to withdraw the child from the assessments will be made.
 School will use their own internal assessment systems to ensure that the child is making progress and that provision is effective.
 Children with SEND who are working below the expected standard for the curriculum that they are working within will be assessed using the Key Stage 1 and 2 Pre-Key Stage Standards.
 It may be necessary to make adaptations to the physical environment.
 This will be done on the advice of other professionals and in liaison with parents/ carers.
 For further information please view or download our Accessibility Plan which can be found here.

 Support Plans will be reviewed at least 3 times a year on a termly basis.
 Where necessary, the school SENDCO will contact parents to arrange an earlier review of the support plan and agree next steps.
 At each review, an evaluation of the impact of the support that has been put in place will be made through the use of assessment data, feedback from observations, the views of the child, their parents and class teachers and the use of assessment information and data.
 A joint decision will be made to either cease the SEND support plan or continue with the support plan.

 Where needs are complex and the support plan is not having the desired impact upon progress and meeting the child’s needs, a decision will be made to consider seeking further advice or support and/or making a request for an Education, Health and Care Assessment.
 A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.